asux/rsm/README.md

 ==========================

 RSM created for make easier some actons on server like:

-  - generation config file
+  * generation config file
-  - manipulation of files
+  * manipulation of files
-  - running commands
+  * running commands

 and other Rails application tasks.

 This version can:

-  - create Nginx virtual server config from template
+  * create Nginx virtual server config from template
-  - enable Nginx virtual server config
+  * enable Nginx virtual server config
-  - clone or download and unpack Rails application from TGZ or TBZ2 archive
+  * clone from Git repo or download and unpack Rails application from TGZ or TBZ2 archive
-  - set permission for Rails application
+  * set permission for Rails application
-  - create Unicorn config from template
+  * create Unicorn config from template
-  - run unicorn server
+  * run unicorn server

 Homepage
 --------